 James Hall is the head of Andersen Consulting UK.
-He read political studies at Aberdeen University and joined Andersen Consulting as a graduate trainee in 1976.
+He read politicalormous change in his 22 years with the firm.
+He talks to Marc Brenner about the way his career has developed, his philosophy and his plans for the future. studies at Aberdeen University and joined Andersen Consulting as a graduate trainee in 1976.
 He has P&L responsibility for the automotive, travel and transportation sectors around the world.
 He was a member of the independent Commission on British Business and Public Policy under the chairmanship of Professor George Bain and contributed to its report Promoting Prosperity, published in January 1997.
 He’s a trustee of Save Britain’s Heritage and a member of the council for Cheltenham Ladies College.

 Why did you decide to join a consultancy straight from university?

 Even now I’m slightly suspicious of graduates who come along to interviews and say, ‘I’ve always wanted to become a management consultant’.
 My career has been deliciously unplanned.
 Consultancy was one of a number of options: it just so happened that I enjoyed the consultancy interview most.
 I was drawn to the business because they struck me as people who wanted to get things done and not just talk about them.
 They were focused on results and on making a difference.
 It was made clear to me that I could be part of that change.

 You’ve been with Andersen for 22 years.
 Isn’t there a danger that you can be too immersed in one company’s philosophy?